WordPress/gutenberg/packages/dataviews/README.md

 - `search`: whether the search input is enabled. `true` by default.
 - `searchLabel`: what text to show in the search input.
 "Filter list" by default.
-- `getItemId`: function that receives an item and return an unique identifier for it.
-Required.
+- `getItemId`: function that receives an item and returns an unique identifier for it.
+By default, it uses the `id` of the item as unique identifier.
+If it's not, the consumer should provide their own.
 - `isLoading`: whether the data is loading. `false` by default.
 - `supportedLayouts`: array of layouts supported.
 By default, all are: `table`, `grid`, `list`.
 - `deferredRendering`: whether the items should be rendered asynchronously.
 Required.